racalcity-maker/broker_esp32s3/README.md

 - **Self-hosted MQTT broker** with QoS0/1, retain messages, last-will support, static ACL table, and a lightweight event bus bridge.
 Devices connect directly to the ESP32 over Wi-Fi.
 - **Web UI** (Status, Audio, Devices, Settings) served from the firmware.
 Includes a form-based “Simple editor” plus a wizard for creating devices/templates without touching JSON.
 - **Device manager & templates** that live on PSRAM, while profiles and backups persist on SD card.
-Templates include UID validators, laser hold puzzles, MQTT/flag triggers, interval tasks, etc.
+Templates include UID validators, laser hold timers, MQTT/flag triggers, interval tasks, and the new sequence lock for ordered MQTT puzzles.
 - **Automation engine** capable of MQTT publish, audio play/stop, flag waits, loops, delays, and event bus steps.
 Multiple worker tasks prevent a single scenario from blocking the rest.
 - **Audio subsystem** (I2S) for track playback, pause/resume, loop, and synchronization with scenarios.
 - **Documentation** in `docs/` describing device/template setup in EN/RU, plus tests for configuration parsing.